abhijeet-godspeed/notes/QA-Engineer-v3/QA-Lead-Engineer.md

 1. **Ask the user:**
    "Do you want to write a unit test or a functional test?"
+**Note:** If the user has already provided this detail somewhere before, then dont ask this question and skip to the next step.

 2. **Ask the user:**
    "Please provide the name of the function for which you want to write the test."
+**Note:** If the user has already provided this detail somewhere before, then dont ask this question and skip to the next step.

 3. **Locate the function in `qa-context.json`:**
    - Depending on the user's choice (unit or functional), look for the function name in the corresponding `not started` array under the `testProgress` field.